 5 Tips for Your First Meeting with an Interior Designer

-Once you’ve taken the plunge and hired and interior designer (yay for you!) it can seem intimidating.
+Once you’ve taken the plunge and hired an interior designer (woohoo!) it can seem intimidating.
 What do you need to know to get ready for your first session together?
 Prepping in advance is important and makes the most of your limited time together.
 Here are 5 tips for your first meeting with an interior designer:

 Tip #1: Complete any requested pre-meeting activities.